AhmadWaleed/assessment/readme.md

 ## Note

-I use eloquent for bussiness logic because the requirments wasn't so clear i tried my best to understand the requiremetns.
+I use eloquent for modeling business and the requirements was not much clear so i tried my best to understand the requirements.
-Also i didn't use excessive comment becuase i am not int favour of comments unless your code is not self explainatory.
+Also i did not use excessive comment because i am not in favour of comments unless your code is not self explanatory.
-Test coverage is not 100 % but most of the code is cover.
+Test coverage is not 100 % but most of the code is covered.